Zeyu-Li/GitHub_index/main.md

 * [CMPUT-229](https://github.com/Zeyu-Li/CMPUT-229) - A brief overview of CMPUT 229 🏫
 * [Vim_help](https://github.com/Zeyu-Li/Vim_help) - This is to help getting up and running with Vim
 * [TensorFlow_installation_guide](https://github.com/Zeyu-Li/TensorFlow_installation_guide) - A guide to installing TensorFlow 2 🤖
+* [lazy-tensorflow](https://github.com/Zeyu-Li/lazy-tensorflow) - When you don't want to install Tensorflow so you just do it on Google Colab
+* [lit-discord-server](https://github.com/Zeyu-Li/lit-discord-server) - A guide to making a 🔥 lit Discord Server

 ### (8) LaTeX